Physical Sciences Building

-The project includes construction of a new Physical Sciences Building, housing laboratory and office space - the PSB; relocation and rehabilitation of the West Experiment Station laboratory structure - the WES; renovation and expansion of the existing loading dock at the Lederle Graduate Research Tower; and related site and utility work.
+The project included construction of a new Physical Sciences Building, housing laboratory and office space - the PSB; relocation and rehabilitation of the West Experiment Station laboratory structure - the WES; renovation and expansion of the pre-existing loading dock at the Lederle Graduate Research Tower; and related site and utility work.

-The project will provide labs, lab support, and offices for 20 faculty (9 chemists and 11 physicists) and approximately 130 bench positions.
-The building will include 44,255 nsf, consisting of lab and lab support space, offices/conference space, and building support.
+The project provided labs, lab support, and offices for 20 faculties (9 chemists and 11 physicists) and approximately 130 bench positions.
+The building includes 44,255 NSF, consisting of lab and lab support space, offices/conference space, and building support.

-The PSB is planned to be approximately 82,500 gsf of new construction on three levels.
-The building will have a basement, accommodating physics laboratories with high bay capacity sitting on foundations that will telegraph very low levels of vibration.
+The PSB is approximately 82,500 gsf of new construction on three levels.
+The building includes a basement, accommodating physics laboratories with high bay capacity sitting on foundations that can telegraph very low levels of vibration.

 The PSB program includes a flexible planning module that can accommodate a wide range of research pedagogies including Physics Laboratories, Computational Laboratories, and Synthetic Chemistry Research Laboratories.
-The interior labs will be designed to provide the greatest possible degree of flexibility.
-Building systems will be delivered to each floor via 'bookend' shafts located at the west and east ends of the labs to allow for 135 feet of flexible space that can easily be reconfigured many times over the life of the structure.
-Office spaces and lab support spaces will closely adjoin each other to enable free flow of activity and personnel.
+The interior labs were designed to provide the greatest possible degree of flexibility.
+Building systems were delivered to each floor via 'bookend' shafts located at the west and east ends of the labs to allow for 135 feet of flexible space that can easily be reconfigured many times over the life of the structure.
+Office spaces and lab support spaces closely adjoined each other to enable free flow of activity and personnel.

 West Experiment Station

-In order to make more effective use of the PSB's site, the WES has been dismantled and reconstructed about 20 feet to the south and 65 feet to the west and placed on a new deeper foundation.
+In order to make more effective use of the PSB's site, the WES was dismantled and reconstructed about 20 feet to the south and 65 feet to the west and placed on a new deeper foundation.

-Connection to the PSB will enable WES to become accessible on 2 of its 3 levels and increase its usable space by more than 50%.
-This link connection will accommodate accessibility and infrastructure requirements for WES that would otherwise have been required within WES, which would have caused alterations to its structure and appearance.
-The building is being reconstructed, including new utility connections, seismic upgrades, exterior envelope stabilization, and new building systems and finishes.
-The 12,300 gsf structure will house offices for the Physics faculty and graduate students, whose labs will be located in the PSB.
+Connection to the PSB enabled WES to become accessible on 2 of its 3 levels and increase its usable space by more than 50%.
+This link connection accommodated accessibility and infrastructure requirements for WES that would otherwise have been required within WES, which would have caused alterations to its structure and appearance.
+The building reconstructed, including new utility connections, seismic upgrades, exterior envelope stabilization, and new building systems and finishes.
+The 12,300 gsf structure is house offices for the Physics faculty and graduate students, whose labs are located in the PSB.

-As part of its rehabilitation, the exterior of WES is being preserved to the extent possible.
-Materials that are too deteriorated to salvage are being replaced in kind to the extent possible.
-New construction will not replicate, but rather complement the historic character of the building.
+As part of its rehabilitation, the exterior of WES has been preserved to the extent possible.
+Materials that were too deteriorated to salvage were replaced in kind to the extent possible.
+New construction did not replicate, but rather complement the historic character of the building.

-New mechanical, electric, plumbing, and fire protection infrastructure, as well as new weatherproofing and insulation, are being carefully integrated into the building and concealed from view.
+New mechanical, electric, plumbing, and fire protection infrastructure, as well as new weatherproofing and insulation, is carefully integrated into the building and concealed from view.

-Construction is being accomplished in phases.
-The first two phases, running from March 9 to June 30, 2015, and June 1 to October 31, 2015, respectively, covered preliminary utility construction and upgrades in the area; a third phase, from July 1 to October 31, 2015, involved abatement, selective demolition and dismantling to allow for the relocation and reconstruction of West Experiment Station; and the final fourth phase, begun in November, 2015, and ending in April, 2018, will be for the reconstruction of WES and the construction of the PSB itself.
+Construction was accomplished in phases.
+The first two phases, running from March 9 to June 30, 2015, and June 1 to October 31, 2015, respectively, covered preliminary utility construction and upgrades in the area; a third phase, from July 1 to October 31, 2015, involved abatement, selective demolition and dismantling to allow for the relocation and reconstruction of West Experiment Station; and the final fourth phase, begun in November 2015, and ending in April 2018, was for the reconstruction of WES and the construction of the PSB itself.